sympho-ru/research-visualizer/README.md

 SPSS is very expensive, requires skills, and may be an overkill for most tasks.

-The tool uses raw CSV data to create HTML visualizations.
+The tool uses raw CSV data exported from SAV to create HTML visualizations.

 ## How to use